CuriousCod/MaiVisualizeSensors/README.md

 # MaiVisualizeSensors #
-Draws maimai (original) sensors on the screen based on the config values
+Draws maimai (SDEY) sensors on the screen based on the config values
 Used to debug sensor positions for MaiSense

 Config works with the MaiSense fork: https://github.com/CuriousCod/MaiSense